How to Enable or Disable Tracking Prevention in Microsoft Edge

 You enable or disable tracking prevention in Microsoft Edge to control how websites collect data about your online activity.

-Tracking prevention in Edge is a privacy feature that blocks specific trackers and websites from collecting information about what you do online.
+Tracking prevention is a built-in privacy feature in Microsoft Edge designed to block specific trackers and websites from gathering information about your online behavior.

 Why You Need Tracking Prevention